prithviBytes/dad-jokes/README.md

 ### General Info

-A React Application that fetches random Jokes from an API.
+A React Application that fetches random Jokes from an API

 ### Features
 <ul>